JCE 96.05 May 2019 Issue Highlights

 Shaking the Archives: The Blue Bottle Experiment

-This issue includes a demonstration by Nicolas Dietrich, Kritchart Wongwailikhit, Mei Mei, Feishi Xu, Francisco Felis, Abderrahmane Kherbeche, Gilles Hébrard, and Karine Loubière that involves Using the “Red Bottle” Experiment for the Visualization and the Fast Characterization of Gas–Liquid Mass Transfer.
+This issue includes a demonstration by Nicolas Dietrich, Kritchart Wongwailikhit, Mei Mei, Feishi Xu, Francisco Felis, Abderrahmane Kherbeche, Gilles Hébrard, and Karine Loubière that involves Using the “Red Bottle” Experiment for the Visualization and the Fast Characterization of Gas–Liquid Mass Transfer(link is external).
 It is a twist on the popular “blue bottle” experiment, in which a solution containing glucose, NaOH, and methylene blue turns blue when shaken and becomes colorless while standing (a video of this can be seen as part of Michael Morgan’s ChemEd X post Kinetics Review).
-This demonstration was popularized by J. Arthur Campbell in 1963 as a way to introduce concepts of kinetics, mechanisms, catalysis, and steady-state conditions (Kinetics—Early and Often).
+This demonstration was popularized by J. Arthur Campbell in 1963 as a way to introduce concepts of kinetics, mechanisms, catalysis, and steady-state conditions (Kinetics—Early and Often(link is external)).
 Over the years, discussions of and variations on this demonstration have appeared on the cover:

 and in the pages of JCE: